dashpay/dips/dip-ct.md

 ## Overview

 One of the large differences between Dash and Monero is the Elliptic Curve each is based on.
 Dash uses secp256k1 which is inherited from Bitcoin Core while Monero uses the Curve25519 curve.
-Bulletproofs are curve-agnostic, they can be used with any elliptic curve, but when considering exactly how the code will be implemented and which low-level libraries to use, this becomes important.
+To quote the original Bulletproof paper "Bulletproofs are zero-knowledge arguments of knowledge" i.e. they are a generalized mathematical tool that can be used in many different ways with many different cryptographic systems.
+In particular, they do not require a specific elliptic curve to be used with them.
+This is why both Bitcoin and Monero can use Bulletproofs even though they use different elliptic curves.

 ## Details